nthorne/vim-pybreak/README.md

 installing it as a git submodule, and loading it with pathogen (for pathogen installation instructions, please refer to https://github.com/tpope/vim-pathogen or http://www.vim.org/scripts/script.php?script\_id=2332).
-When you have pathogen installed, installin pybreak is as simple as:
+When you have pathogen installed, installing pybreak is as simple as:

     git clone git://github.com/nthorne/vim-pybreak.git bundle/pybreak